 The only downside to this option is that Tailwind is a premium tool, whereas the IFTTT connectors above are free.

 No matter your reason for choosing to share your Instagram images on Pinterest, I’m certain you’ll agree that it’s super easy to do.
+Wouldn’t it be great if all social media sharing and cross-posting was this easy?

 But, if you have any questions after following the steps above, leave a comment below and I’ll get back to you.